papivot/kickstart-pks-on-aws/README.md

 # Installing PKS on AWS
-This document leverages a Ubuntu jumpbox/bastion host to deploy `PKS on AWS`.
+This document leverages a Ubuntu jump box/bastion host to deploy `PKS on AWS`.
 This is for demo/education purpose only and not intended for production use.
 Please use Concourse and Platform Automation for deploying in a more formal environment.

 Prerequisites for the installation